zedif/gitlab-novice/episodes/03-collaboration.md

 ## Adding Project Members

-So far, each of you has created a GitLab project that not one but you can contribute to; depending on the visibility setting, no one but you might be able to even see it.
+So far, each of you has created a GitLab project that no one but you can contribute to; depending on the visibility setting, no one but you might be able to even see it.